cetic/fadi/doc/USERMANAGEMENT.md

 host       database  user  address  auth-method  [auth-options]
 ```

-For example, to use LDAP authentication for local users, your configuration should look like this:
+For example, to use LDAP authentication for local users, the configuration should look like this:

 ```
 local      all  all  ldap  ldapserver=example.com  ldapport=389 [other-ldap-options]